-Discover abstract macro photography.
+Discover abstract macro photography ideas.

 To magnify your unique perspective, try abstract macro photography.
 This article outlines some helpful tips for compelling abstract macro shots.